JagadeeshR14/StationeryManagement-CPP/README.md

 This will cover every conceivable notion in the OOPS and ADS.
 Every concept will have its own output-rich document file and a code file.

-Click [here](Written) to explore and/or access the Written and Diagram files based on the Lab's.
+Click [here](Written) to explore and/or access the Written and Diagram files based on the Lab.

 ## PROGRAMMING LANGUAGE USED :
 1. C++